mfreed7/declarative-shadow-dom/README.md

 1. Upon encountering the opening `<template shadowroot="open">` tag, the parser switches to the [“in template”](https://html.spec.whatwg.org/multipage/parsing.html#parsing-main-intemplate) insertion mode, just as with a normal `<template>` tag.
-All behaviors already associated with “in template” mode are followed, except for one small change to the “stack of template insertion modes”.
-The elements within this stack are augmented with a field for the shadowroot attribute value.
-For “normal” templates, this field is empty, and for declarative shadow roots, it is populated with the value of the “shadowroot” attribute.
+All behaviors already associated with “in template” mode are followed at this point.
 2. Subsequent child content is parsed using the [existing rules](https://html.spec.whatwg.org/multipage/scripting.html#template-contents) for “in template” insertion mode: child content is parsed into a new DocumentFragment without a browsing context.
 3. Upon parsing the closing `</template>` tag (or when the `<template>` node is popped off the [stack of open elements](https://html.spec.whatwg.org/#stack-of-open-elements) in the case of mis-nested tags):
-    1. The [existing procedure](https://html.spec.whatwg.org/multipage/parsing.html#parsing-main-inhead) for the closing “template” tag are performed.
+    1. The [existing procedure](https://html.spec.whatwg.org/multipage/parsing.html#parsing-main-inhead) for the closing “template” tag is performed.
-    2. Let “shadowroot” equal the value of the “shadowroot” attribute for the template element popped from the stack of template insertion modes.
+    2. Let "the template element" equal the `<template>` element popped from the stack of open elements in the previous step.
+    3. Let “shadowroot” equal the value of an attribute in "the template element"'s start tag token with the name "shadowroot".
+(Note: the check is made for the attribute value in the **start tag token**, similar to how [HTML integration point](https://html.spec.whatwg.org/multipage/parsing.html#tree-construction) is defined.
+This is a parser-only feature.)
+    4. Let “delegates_focus" equal the value of an attribute in "the template element"'s start tag token with the name "shadowroot_delegates_focus".
-    3. If “shadowroot” **does not** contain a valid value (“open” or “closed”), then these steps end here.
+    5. If “shadowroot” **does not** contain a valid value (“open” or “closed”), then these steps end here.
 This is not a declarative shadow root.
+(See [this discussion](#missingmode).)
+    6. Let "shadowhost" equal the parent node of "the template element".
+(Note: the shadow root will be attached to the parent of the `<template>` node when the `</template>` closing tag is encountered.
+If script has moved that node, the shadow root will be attached to the new/current location.)
+    7. If "shadowhost" is null, or is not a [valid shadow host element](https://dom.spec.whatwg.org/#dom-element-attachshadow), stop here - no shadow root will be attached in this case.
-    4. A shadow root is attached to the parent element of the `<template>` tag, with a mode equal to the value of the “shadowroot” attribute (open or closed).
-(See [this discussion](#missingmode) of the behavior when mode is missing or incorrect.)
+    8. A shadow root is attached to "shadowhost", with a mode equal to “shadowroot” (open or closed), and delegatesFocus equal to "delegates_focus".
-    5. The content of the template’s DocumentFragment is **moved** into the newly-created shadow root.
+    9. The content of "the template element"'s DocumentFragment is **moved** into the newly-created shadow root.
-    6. The now-empty `<template shadowroot>` element is [removed](https://dom.spec.whatwg.org/#dom-childnode-remove) from the document.
-(See [this section](#keepthenode) for more discussion.)
+    10. "The template element" (now empty) is [removed](https://dom.spec.whatwg.org/#dom-childnode-remove) from the document.
+(See [this discussion](#keepthenode).)

 With the behavior and example code above, the resulting DOM tree will be: